holloway/mahara-mobile/README.md

 Download this repository and then run,

     npm install
+    npm run init

+This will install the cordova dependencies and platforms specified in the config.xml file.
 Next build the application,

     npm run build

+This bundles up the Javascript source code in the `./src` directory and outputs it into the `./www/` directory.
 The `./www/` output directory will be a static website, intended to be packaged as a Phonegap project.

-For basic debug you can serve this directory up from a static file webserver,
+For basic debugging you can serve this directory up from a static file webserver:

    npm run devwebserver

+This command will also launch the Chromium browser with the "--disable-web-security" and "--user-data-dir" flags.
+(This is necessary to avoid CORS restrictions that would otherwise apply for a web application running in a web browser.)

 Note: Phonegap plugins aren't available in the browser and so feature using these won't be available.

 ### Android Build

-To wrap as a Phonegap project, then run

-    npm run cordova-init

-Then for Android first install dependencies (Ubuntu 16.04),
+To build the Android app, first install dependencies (Ubuntu 16.04):

     sudo add-apt-repository -y ppa:webupd8team/java
     sudo add-apt-repository ppa:paolorotolo/android-studio
     sudo apt-get update
     sudo apt-get install oracle-java7-installer oracle-java7-set-default
-    apt-get install android-sdk android-emulator android-studio

-Next run,

-    /opt/android-studio/bin/studio.sh

-Click through the wizard, then,

-    npm run cordova-init-android1
-    npm run cordova-init-android2

-Then see if it's all working by,
+Then download and install Android studio from https://developer.android.com/studio/index.html

+Launch Android Studio and run through the first-time wizard.
+Then from the tools menu, launch the SDK Manager.
+Install:

+    Android SDK Tools
+    Android SDK Platform-tools
+    Android 6.0 -> SDK Platform
+    Android 6.0 -> Intel x86 Atom_64 System Image

+Once those are installed, close the SDK Manager and launch the AVD Manager.
+Create an Android 6 (API 23) virtual device, and launch it.
+(Or alternately, you could connect up a physical Android device via USB, and put it in development mode.)

+Then finally, run:

     npm run cordova-run-android